-Ivan Sarkiss and Associates also designed a prominent modern bank on Grant Road & Park Avenue.
-The Union Bank (now a Compass Bank), built in 1972, was designed with cast-in-place concrete, in a style known as ‘Brutalism’.
+Sarkiss and Associates designed a modern bank on Grant Road & Park Avenue in 1972.
+Originally called Union Bank (now a Compass Bank), it was designed with cast-in-place concrete in a style known as ‘Brutalism’.
 The term brutalism was taken from the French term beton brut, meaning rough concrete.
 The texture of the wood planks used to mold the concrete is still visible.
 Brutalism was popular from the 1950s – 1970s.
 Another great example of the Brutalism style in the Tucson area is the Pima Community College West Campus (which was designed by Caudill Rowlett Scott of Texas, in collaboration with several local firms, including William Wilde and Friedman/Jobusch)